 Besides, some welders go to a college or university for four years and obtain a bachelor’s degree.
 With this level of study, welders have outstanding welding skills and can perform their job duties most professionally.
 In addition, a welder with a bachelor’s degree can earn a tremendous income.

-The next point that will act as a strong motivator is, of course, how liberally you get paid for this.
+Of course, the following point that will act as a strong motivator is how liberally you get paid for this.
 The pay is pretty alluring and will boost you to decide to weld as a career.
-Well, you have the numbers to verify it for yourselves; the average annual salary for a welder amounts up to nearly $41,000.
+Well, you have the numbers to verify it for yourselves; welders’ average annual salary amounts to nearly $41,000.

-However, if you add certifications and degrees to your career, the annual salary goes up by $48,000 roughly.
+However, if you add certifications and degrees to your career, the annual salary roughly goes up by $48,000.
 Additionally, the figure can vary by five to ten percent, depending on the region you get in and the business you are working for.

-In high schools, you will come beyond several institutes that offer different types of welding courses.
-As an aspirant keen on becoming a welder, we recommend practicing every welding or metal fabrication course.
+In high school, you will go beyond several institutes that offer different welding courses.
+As an aspirant keen on becoming a welding technician, we recommend practicing every welding or metal fabrication course.
 It will help welders polish their rusted skills and give you an insight into the difficulties involved in different scaled projects.

 Besides, you will be able to form solid foundations using these courses, and they will help you with your studies in college later on.

 Once you complete high school, you can engage in the welding program for 6 to 18 months.
-In this program, you will get a degree or certificate which declares you as a certified welder.
+This program will get a degree or certificate declaring aspiring welders certified welders.